Runebjo/my-starter-template/README.md

 ## TODO

 - Go to *database.new* and create a new project at supabase
-- Add supabase url, anon key, and database url to env.local
+- Add supabase url and anon key to env.local
+- Go to DB section and select Mode: Session for connection pooler.
+Copy to DATABASE_URL til .env

 ## Features